xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 There are three models available to program transport LSPs:

-  - Delegated Computation to XTC
+  - Delegated Computation to SR-PCE

   - WAE Instantiated LSP

   - Delegated Computation to WAE

-All models assume XTC has acquired full network topology through BGP-LS.
+All models assume SR-PCE has acquired full network topology through BGP-LS.

 ![]({{site.baseurl}}/images/cmf-hld/image14.png)

 _Figure 13: PCE Path Computation_

-### #Delegated Computation to XTC
+#### Delegated Computation to SR-PCE

 1. NSO provisions the service.
 Alternatively, the service can be provisioned via CLI

 2. Access Router requests a path

-3. XTC computes the path
+3. SR-PCE computes the path

-4. XTC provides the path to Access Router
+4. SR-PCE provides the path to Access Router

 5. Access Router acknowledges

-6. (Optional) When WAE is deployed for LSP visibility, XTC updates WAE with the newer LSP
+6. (Optional) When WAE is deployed for LSP visibility, SR-PCE updates WAE with the newer LSP

-### #WAE Instantiated LSP
+#### WAE Instantiated LSP

 1. WAE computes the path

-2. WAE sends computed path to XTC
+2. WAE sends computed path to SR-PCE

-3. XTC provides the path to Access Router
+3. SR-PCE provides the path to Access Router

 4. Access Router confirms

-5. XTC updates WAE with newer LSP
+5. SR-PCE updates WAE with newer LSP

-### #Delegated Computation to WAE
+#### Delegated Computation to WAE

 1. NSO provisions the service – Service can also be provisioned via CLI

 2. Access Router requests a path

-3. XTC delegates computation to WAE
+3. SR-PCE delegates computation to WAE

 4. WAE computes the path

-5. WAE sends computed path to XTC
+5. WAE sends computed path to SR-PCE

-6. XTC provides the path to Access Router
+6. SR-PCE provides the path to Access Router

 7. Access Router confirms

-8. XTC updates WAE with newer LSP
+8. SR-PCE updates WAE with newer LSP

-#Transport – Segment Routing IPv6 Data Plane (SRv6)
+# Transport – Segment Routing IPv6 Data Plane (SRv6)

-The Metro Fabric design will use Segment Routing IPv6 Data Plane (SRv6) in later phases.
+The Compass Metro Fabric design will use Segment Routing IPv6 Data Plane (SRv6) in later phases.

 SRv6 brings another level of simplification with IPv6 data plane and